JuanVDW/PCNSE/Interface-Configuration.md

 ### Tunnel Interfaces
 * Used in VPN tunnel setup
 * Logical (virtual) interface that is used to deliver traffic between two endpoints
+* Can be GRE tunnel or IPSec tunnel interface
+* Must be associated to a VR

 ### Special interface types
 * Decrypt Mirror